sudeepvision/sudeepvision.github.io/blog/x-mas_ctf_2022_blockchain_challenge/README.md

 Below is a brief description of these 4 options.

-1. uuid: a unique identifier used to indicate our challenge instance
+1. **uuid**: a unique identifier used to indicate our challenge instance
-2. rpc endpoint: this is the private RPC URL used to connect to the private blockchain
+2. **rpc endpoint**: this is the private RPC URL used to connect to the private blockchain
-3. private key: This is the private key of the account provided to us to interact with the blockchain.
+3. **private key**: This is the private key of the account provided to us to interact with the blockchain.
 It is loaded with some balance to use for the gas fee
-4. setup contract: this is the address of the deployer contract
+4. **setup contract**: this is the address of the deployer contract

 There are two main steps to solve this challenge
 - Leaking the vulnerable contract address